Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Methods and background

 \subsubsection{Tidal dissipation}

 The Love numbers $k_{\ell m}^n=k_{\ell m}^n(\sigma_t)$ are both frequency-dependant and complex-valued, their imaginary parts encoding a phase lag due to dissipation in the tidally perturbed body.
-For a viscous fluid, the dissipation rate is
+For a viscous fluid, the time-averaged dissipation rate is the real part of \citep{Ogilvie2009}

 The energy and angular momentum transferred from the orbit to the primary due to the action of a given component of degree $\ell$ and order $m$ in the tidal potential---tidal power $P$ and torque $T$, respectively---can be computed from the imaginary parts of the Love numbers via \citep{Ogilvie2013}